Gate 13: Ultras Rapid

 Gate 13 holds a very strong brotherhood with Rapid Wien's fans Ultras Rapid since 2001 when Panathinaikos played Sturm Graz for UEFA Champions League.
 Since then there have been many actions to promote this friendship such as flags from one to the curva of the other.
 In June 2016, Ultras Rapid were present at the 50-year celebration of Gate 13 in Athens.

 Other Friendships

 Beyond the friendship with Ultras Rapid Wien, the closest active relations parts of Gate 13 share are with GNK Dinamo Zagreb, Bad Blue Boys and Roma, Curva Sud (Fedayn).

-Over the years parts of Gate 13, had also friendships with groups from Real Madrid (Orgullo Vikingo) mainly during the 90s, Ajax Amsterdam (F-SIDE Amsterdam), Ferencváros, Hammarby IF FF, AS Saint-Étienne, Celtic F.C, Sporting CP, Club Atlético River Plate, Maccabi Haifa FC (Green Apes) and Anadolu Efes S.K.
+Over the years parts of Gate 13, had also friendships with groups from Real Madrid (Orgullo Vikingo) mainly during the 90s, Ajax Amsterdam (F-SIDE Amsterdam), Ferencváros, Hammarby IF FF, Celtic F.C, Sepsi OSK and Maccabi Haifa FC (Ultra boys).
 Finally the strong friendship with Shamrock Rovers (SRFC Ultras) grew when some of the Gate 13 Ultras made their way to Ireland in 2017 to watch Shamrock Rovers away to Galway.